hohlraum/gdsCAD/doc/source/userguide.rst

 Relationship to gdspy
 =====================
-gdsCAD is derived from gdspy by Lucas Heitzmann Gabrielli
+gdsCAD is derived from gdspy by Lucas Heitzmann Gabrielli.
+The most significant difference is that gdsCAD adds the :class:`Layout` to allow simultaneous work on multiple GDSII streams, and simplifies the import process.
+The saving scheme also allows the user to be lazy in maintaining ``Cell`` names, and the package is organized into submodules based on function.
+For its part gdspy has more advanced ``boolean`` and ``fracture`` functions not yet supported in gdsCAD.

 A minimal script